FlorinAndrei/soundspec/README.md

 # soundspec
 spectrum visualizer for audio files

+As of right now, the app works, feel free to give it a try.
+But it's not quite finished yet, so it might be rough around the edges.
+I hope to release v1.0 in a few days.

 ## Output example
 Here's an output sample from running the app on a WAV file: